 The Friends also facilitated the generous donation to the Irish Museum of Modern Art (IMMA) by our member, Mr F.X.
 Buckley and our Honorary Treasurer, Dr Michael Burns, of a contemporary work: a HD video entitled "Everything Disappears 2014" by Kevin Gaffney

-Our funds are currently at a very low ebb.
-As a result we have been unable to respond to requests from several of our national cultural institutions for financial assistance in making important acquisitions.
+Because of lack of funds when needed, our efforts frequently fail.
+Thus we recently have been unable to respond to requests from several of our national cultural institutions for financial assistance in making important acquisitions.
 For example, we were recently disappointed in our efforts, with the National Museum, to acquire a rug design by Eileen Gray, as well as a group of portraits of the Osborne family of Waterford for that city's museum, being out-bid in both cases.

 However, we managed to give a grant of €1,000 to the National Library of Ireland enabling it to purchase two important archives of documents: those of the O'Mahony family of Kerry and Wicklow, covering several centuries, and of Sir Arthur Vicars, the ill-fated Ulster King of Arms.
 A genealogist, he had longed for the post for many years.
 The papers include a letter from his brother alerting him that the incumbent, Sir Bernard Burke, was gravely ill; "You should move at once" he urged.
 Sir Arthur got the job, but it ended abruptly in 1907 when the Irish Crown Jewels were stolen from a safe in his office in Dublin Castle on the eve of a royal visit.
 They were never recovered.
 Coincidentally, our annual general meeting this year, at which our donation for the papers was announced, took place in the State Apartments of Dublin Castle - across the courtyard from Sir Arthur's old office, with its empty safe.